ABOUT OUR TEAM

 Master, The Johns Hopkins University

-Stefanie is a Policy Entrepreneur working to bring science for better policy-making.
+Stefanie is Founder and Principal at the Institute.
+As a Policy Entrepreneur working to bring science for better policy-making.
 Her work in Sustainability and Innovation began at The Earth Institute, Columbia University, and today spans four continents in diverse settings from rural communities in KwaZulu Natal to the metropolitan region of São Paulo.
 She holds a Ph.D. in Environmental Engineering from The Johns Hopkins University.

 As a Policy Entrepreneur she writes and speaks about urban development and the effects of climate change on cities.
 She has been an invited speaker for the U.S. State Department, the Institute of Water Resources of the U.S. Army Corps of Engineers, the World Resource Institute, and at various universities in Ecuador and Brazil.
 You can find more about her work here.